Trump Says He'll Target Iran's Cultural Sites. That's Illegal

 Iran's foreign minister, Mohammad Javad Zarif, tweeted that targeting Iranian cultural sites would be a war crime.

-On Monday, Defense Secretary Mark Esper indicated U.S. forces wouldn't carry out Trump's threat, saying, "We will follow the laws of armed conflict."
+On Monday, Defense Secretary Mark Esper indicated that U.S. forces wouldn't carry out Trump's threat, saying, "We will follow the laws of armed conflict."

 On Sunday, Secretary of State Mike Pompeo had appeared to walk back Trump's statements on ABC's This Week.
-"We'll behave lawfully, we'll behave inside the system, we always have and we always will," he said on Sunday morning.
+"We'll behave lawfully.
+We'll behave inside the system.
+We always have, and we always will," he said on Sunday morning.

 Nonetheless, Trump doubled down on his threat.
 "They're allowed to kill our people.
 They're allowed to torture and maim our people.
 They're allowed to use roadside bombs and blow up our people," he told reporters on Sunday evening.
 "And we're not allowed to touch their cultural sites?
 It doesn't work that way."